Mamta's Kitchen

 Mamta Gupta

-Mooli patta not only make a delicious Bhujji and Parathas, they can be used to make delicious rotis.
-Freshly cooked, crisp mooli green rotis and parathas are delicious!
+Mooli patta Radish leaves, not only make a delicious Bhujji and Parathas, they can be used to make delicious roties.
+Freshly cooked, crisp mooli green roties and parathas are delicious!
 Experiment with other edible leaves like turnip leaves or other greens.
-Makes 10-12.

 Ingredients